SOFTENG701G1/Flatmate-Management-System/docs/js-guidelines.md

 ## General JS Coding Guidelines

 This project follows AirBnB's JavaScript Style Guide.
+Code existing before the introduction of this style guide does not comply with the new standards, but all new code should conform to these style guidelines.
+Any changes made to existing code should also be refactored if possible to match the new style guidelines.

 ## ReactJS Coding Guidelines
 ### Basic Rules